-Protect your CalSTRS account information by:
+You can protect your CalSTRS account information by:

-- Not sharing your passwords with anyone. - Changing your passwords immediately if you know or suspect they have been compromised. - Periodically check your email for messages from us regarding changes to your account.
+- Never sharing your passwords with anyone. - Changing your passwords immediately if you know or suspect they have been compromised. - Periodically checking your email for messages from us regarding changes to your account.